swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 The `evaluate.py` Python script might display a warning regarding DVC.
 You can safely ignore it for now.
 {% /callout %}

+### Check the results

 Congrats!
 You have now a running experiment on your machine.
+Thanks to your dear colleague, you were able to run the experiment.
+Without their advice, you wouldn't know how to run the experiment on your machine.

+Explore the outputs and try to understand the content of the files.

-Your working directory should look like this.
+Your working directory should now look like this.

 ```
 .